 The Holly property is transected by the regional-scale Jocotan fault which forms part of the plate boundary between North American and Caribbean tectonic plates.
 At Holly, the Jocotan fault forms a well-defined east-west trending ridge up to 200 metres wide consisting of variable to intensely altered, silicified and mineralized breccias and fault related conglomerates.
-The Jocotan fault is associated with a 1.5 kilometre long trend of strong gold in soil and rock chip geochemistry that has not yet been drill tested.
+The Jocotan fault is associated with a 1.5 kilometre long trend of strong gold in soil and rock chip geochemistry.